Listen to the Cancer.Net Podcast: HPV and Cancer, adapted from this content.

 - Should I be tested to see if I have HPV?

-- Should I receive the HPV vaccine?
+- Should I receive an HPV vaccine?
 Why or why not?

-- Is the HPV vaccine safe?
-What are the side effects?
+- Are the HPV vaccines safe?
+What are the potential side effects?

-- How is the vaccine given?
+- How is an HPV vaccine given?
 Is more than one shot needed?

-- How long does the HPV vaccine last?
+- How long does an HPV vaccine last?

-- Does my health insurance cover the cost of the HPV vaccine?
+- Does my health insurance cover the cost of an HPV vaccine?

-- I'm pregnant and have HPV.
+- I am pregnant and have HPV.
 Can it harm my baby?